Transgender history in the United States: 2010s and 2020s

 On January 30, 2017, the Boy Scouts of America announced that transgender boys would be allowed to enroll in boys-only programs, effective immediately.
 Previously, the sex listed on an applicant's birth certificate determined eligibility for these programs; going forward, the decision would be based on the gender listed on the application.
 In February 2017, Joe Maldonado became the first openly transgender member of the Boy Scouts of America; the Boy Scouts' policy on transgender boys had been changed after Joe's rejection from them in 2016 for being transgender became nationally known.

 Also in 2017, the Trump administration, through the Department of Justice, reversed the Obama-era policy which used Title VII of the Civil Rights Act to protect transgender employees from discrimination.
 The Supreme Court ruled in June 2020 that Title VII includes protections for gay and transgender employees.

+In 2017, Trystan Reese case, another story of a transgender man who gave birth to a child, attracted media attention.
+In 2021, he published a book about it.

-Also in 2017, The Advocate named "Transgender Americans" as its "Person of the Year", and listed Danica Roem (a transgender woman) as a finalist.
+Also in 2017, The Advocate named "Transgender Americans" as its "Person of the Year", and listed Danica Roem, a transgender woman, as a finalist.

 On June 14, 2020, the largest transgender-rights demonstration in LGBTQ history, the Brooklyn Liberation March, took place; it stretched from Grand Army Plaza to Fort Greene, Brooklyn, drawing an estimated 15,000 to 20,000 participants, and focused on supporting black trans lives.